rahuls321/Indian-Language-Understanding-using-indicBERT/README.md

     d.
 Hindi Corpora - 1.8 B tokens hindi corpora.
 (Size - approx 22 GB)
 2. utils - It contains the necessary file which takes time to build like glove_vec
 3. output - a folder contains all the generated outputs for all 3 questions.
+    a.
+For Q1, all the outputs corresponding to different dimensions and different pretrained vector
+    b. loss.jpg - Plot Training loss vs Validation acc for Q2
+    c. log.txt - Logs of the training for the NER tasks for Q2.
+    d. char, syllable, word - 3 folders for Q3 outputs.
 4. q1.py - This is file for first question in the assignment which majorily doing the task of word similarity on different thresholds.
 5. q2.py - Building NER model for Hindi language.
 6. q3.py - This file is for finding all the most frequent char, word and syllable of unigrams, bigrams, trigrams, quadrigrams.
 7. run.sh - This is the file that contains all the variable parameters mentioned in the below section.
 8. Makefile - There are two commands in the makefile one is "install", "run"
     a.  make install - install all the required packages and download the drive files (please follow the drive link if you're not able to download from the make install)
     b.  make run - will run the whole assignments

 *** run.sh is the top-level script that runs the entire assignment. ***